 Allergies acting up?
-These five air purifiers can offer relief
+The six best air purifiers on the market can offer relief

 It’s no secret that the air we breathe indoors is often significantly worse for us than the air outside.
 “Sick-building syndrome” is a very real concern.
-While individuals with allergen sensitivities more susceptible to the effects of these contaminants, many of us may be having breathing issues as a result of this poor air quality and not even know it.
+While individuals with allergen sensitivities may be more susceptible to the effects of these contaminants, many of us may be having breathing issues as a result of this poor air quality and not even know it.

-In the short term, these indoor particulates can cause soreness in the nose and throat, headaches, dizziness, and even fatigue, according to the EPA.
-Over time, however, poor indoor air quality can produce a slew of respiratory diseases and cancers.
-Help protect yourself and your loved ones with these five exceptional air purifiers for the home and office.
+In the short term, these indoor particulates can cause soreness in the nose and throat, as well as headaches, dizziness, and even fatigue, according to the EPA.
+Over time, poor indoor air quality can lead to much more serious consequences, including a slew of respiratory diseases and cancers.
+Help protect yourself and your loved ones with these five air purifiers for the home and office.

 The Honeywell 50250-S True HEPA is one of the best purification units on the market, namely because its glass fiber HEPA filter captures particles as small as 0.3 microns.
 To put that number in perspective, an average human hair is about 80 microns.
 Needless to say, this unit is more than capable of filtering pollen, dust, pet dander, and even smoke particulates.